desec-io/desec-stack/docs/dns/domains.rst

 JSON array.

 Up to 500 items are returned at a time.
-If you have a larger number of domains configured, the use of `pagination`_ is required.
+If you have a larger number of domains configured, the use of :ref:`pagination` is required.

 Retrieving a Specific Domain